Nian gao: Philippine cuisine

 In the Philippines, the food is called tikoy, originating from the Hokkien word 甜粿.
 It is popular during the Lunar or Chinese New Year and was culturally assimilated within the population's own cooking techniques through trade networks between the Philippines and Hokkien-speaking regions such as Fujian and Taiwan.
 It is sweetened with brown sugar, giving it a dark yellow to light brown colour, but it is also often prepared with different flavours, such as ube (purple yam), giving it a purple colour, or pandan, giving it a green colour.
 Tikoy may be eaten as is, but can also be dipped in beaten egg and lightly pan fried until crispy, but still chewy inside.
 Also a version of tikoy is made in southern Quezon province.
 Unlike others, this variant is sweet and is similar to Japanese mochi.
 Tikoy can also be consumed as an ingredient in the Filipino dessert called turon or be eaten with ice cream and chocolate or covered with grated coconut flesh and peanuts.

 Sri Lankan cuisine

 In Sri Lanka, seenakku (සීනක්කු) is of Malay origin and derives from the influences of the Peranakan Chinese who settled on the island during Dutch rule.
 Seenakku is a popular sweet among the country's Sinhalese and Sri Lankan Malay communities and is served with grated coconut.
 Seenakku is called cheena kueh by the Sri Lankan Malay community, with its name reflecting its Chinese origin.

 Vietnamese cuisine

 Bánh tổ is a Vietnamese counterpart to the Chinese nian gao.
-It is a speciality of Quảng Nam province and also consumed by the ethnic Chinese community.
+It is a speciality of Đà Nẵng (areas encompassing what was formerly Quảng Nam province) and also consumed by the ethnic Chinese community in the area.